ajeetchaulagain/react-server-rendering-demo/README.md

 # react-server-rendering-demo

-This repo demonstrated server rendering of the react components.
+This repo demonstrates server rendering of the react components.